heintayzar-hm/quiz-for-you/README.md

 # 📖 [Quizze] <a name="about-project"></a>

-**[Quizze]** is a...

-## 🛠 Built With <a name="built-with"></a>

-### Tech Stack <a name="tech-stack"></a>

-Quizze is an interactive quiz application designed and built using ReactJS, TypeScript, and Redux Toolkit.
+**[Quizze]** is an interactive quiz application designed and built using ReactJS, TypeScript, and Redux Toolkit.
 It features multiple-choice questions with feedback, a timer for each question, and a final score display.
 Users can save their score as a PNG image for sharing on social media.
 The application utilizes TailwindCSS for styling and is implemented in TypeScript for type safety.
+..

+## 🛠 Built With <a name="built-with"></a>

+### Tech Stack <a name="tech-stack"></a>

 <details>
   <summary>Client</summary>